manzt/anywidget/paper/paper.md

 code based on the web browser's native module system.
 Second, it provides tools to author, distribute, and execute these modules across web-based computing platforms.
 Since its release a year and a half ago, anywidget has steadily gained adoption.
-Nearly 70 new widgets have been created with or ported to anywidget and published to the Python Package Index (PyPI), along with numerous standalone scripts and notebooks.
+Nearly 70 new widgets have been created or ported to anywidget and published to the Python Package Index (PyPI), along with many standalone scripts and notebooks.
 These tools cover general-purpose visualization libraries [@jscatter; @Heer2024-rr] as well as notebook integrations for applications in biology [@gos; @vitessce; @viv; @cev], mapping [@lonboard], astronomy [@ipyaladin], and education [@drawdata].
-It has also been integrated into popular visualization libraries like Altair [@altair], enhancing interactivity in notebooks and deepening user engagement with visualizations and code.
+Anywidget has also been integrated into popular visualization libraries like Altair [@altair], enhancing interactivity in notebooks and deepening user engagement with visualizations and code.

 ![The anywidget project.
-Anywidget Front-End Module (AFM) is a specification for widget front-end code based on ECMAScript (ES) modules.
-AFM can be written in web-standard ES or with _authoring tools_ that bridge popular front-end frameworks.
-The `anywidget` Python package adapts Jupyter-compatible platforms (JCPs) into AFM-compatible hosts, allowing Jupyter Widgets to be authored and distributed with AFM.
-Other platforms support AFM directly.
-A project template CLI allows bootstrapping new anywidget projects that are ready to publish to PyPI. \label{fig:overview}](overview.png)
+The Anywidget Front-End Module (AFM) is a specification for widget front-end code based on ECMAScript (ES) modules.
+AFM can be written in web-standard ES or with _authoring tools_ that support popular front-end frameworks.
+The `anywidget` Python package adapts Jupyter-compatible platforms (JCPs) into AFM-compatible _host platforms_, enabling Jupyter Widgets to be authored and distributed with AFM.
+Other _host platforms_ support AFM directly.
+The _project CLI_ can be used to bootstrap new anywidget projects that are ready to publish to PyPI. \label{fig:overview}](overview.png)

 # Statement of need